alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-12-07-introduction-to-sam-part-iv-updates-to-sam-package-and-deploy-in-sam-cli-0.33.1.md

 ### Installing SAM CLI

-I use a similar Python Virtualenv approach as I used in Part I. I create a venv.sh:
+I use a similar Python Virtualenv approach as I used in Part I. I create a file venv.sh:

 ```bash
 #!/usr/bin/env bash